Graduate Degree Information

-You are considered a Graduate Student at Cal State East Bay if you have been admitted to a specific master's degree program as a "Conditionally Classified" or "Classified" student, or to an advanced credential program which can be earned in conjunction with a master's degree.
+A student is considered a Graduate Student at Cal State East Bay if they have been admitted to a specific master's degree program as a "Conditionally Classified" or "Classified" student, or to an advanced credential program which can be earned in conjunction with a master's degree.
 Basic teacher credential programs constitute a separate area of post-baccalaureate work, and students in these programs are defined as "Classified Post-Baccalaureate" students.

-You will find information regarding master's degrees and credentials under the appropriate department's listing in the graduate section of this catalog.
+Information regarding master's degrees and credentials can be found under the appropriate department's listing in the graduate section of this catalog.

-If you have completed all the units required for your master's degree, but are still working on your thesis, project, or studying for a comprehensive exam, you can have continued access to university facilities by registering for GS X6990 Graduate Study Completion, through the Division of Continuing and International Education.
+If you have completed all the units required for your master's degree, but are still working on your thesis, project, or studying for a comprehensive exam, you can have continued access to university facilities by registering for GS 6990 Graduate Study Completion, through the Division of Continuing and International Education.
 This is a 1-unit course with a fee of $78 (fee subject to change).
-The other alternative is to register for 0.1 units through the regular registration process at a cost of approximately $1164 (tuition fee, as of Spring 2011).
-Registering for GS X6990 will provide you with a valid Student ID card, the ability to check books out of the library, remote access to computerized databases in the library, use of computer labs on campus, the ability to continue to work on projects in science labs, eligibility to purchase a parking permit, and access to other benefits enjoyed by regularly registered students.
+The other alternative is to register for 0.1 units through the regular registration process at a cost of approximately $1164.
+Registering for GS 6990 will provide you with a valid Student ID card, the ability to check books out of the library, remote access to computerized databases in the library, use of computer labs on campus, the ability to continue to work on projects in science labs, eligibility to purchase a parking permit, and access to other benefits enjoyed by regularly registered students.

-Note: GS X6990 cannot be used to satisfy any unit or course requirements for your degree.
+Note: GS 6990 cannot be used to satisfy any unit or course requirements for your degree.

-You can register by picking up a "GS X6990 Graduate Study Completion Form" in your department or in the Continuing and International Education Office in SAB 1700.
+You can register by picking up a "GS 6990 Graduate Study Completion Form" in your department or in the Continuing and International Education Office in SA 1700.
 You will need to obtain a signature from your major department.

-You must complete the five requirements listed below
+A student wishing to earn a master's degree must complete the five requirements listed below: